 Creating a Tail-Chase-Friendly Environment

-If your cat’s tail chasing is normal, playful behavior, you can actually support this natural activity while ensuring it remains healthy.
+If your cat’s tail chasing is normal, playful behavior, you can support this natural activity while ensuring it remains healthy.
 Providing adequate space for your cat to move around freely allows them to engage in natural behaviors safely.

 However, you’ll also want to offer plenty of alternative outlets for your cat’s hunting and play instincts.
 Interactive toys, puzzle feeders, and regular play sessions can help satisfy these needs in more varied ways.